 Can we slow the aging process?

-Two of the most interesting supplements for slowing the aging process are Resveratrol of which you could take up to 300mg daily and SODzyme - take three capsules before breakfast.
-These are available from the Life Extension Foundation, as are all of the supplements mentioned below.
+The most exciting research into the slowing of human aging and prevention of chronic disease is a supplement which boosts AMPK levels.
+If you read no further I would strongly recommend reading this article on AMPK.
+This supplement which boosts AMPK can be bought here.
+Two of the most interesting other supplements for slowing the aging process are Resveratrol of which you could take up to 300mg daily and SODzyme - take three capsules before breakfast.
+Better still, get your SODzyme and other anti-aging nutrients in a Life Extension product called "Mitochondrial Energy Optimizer."
+Whatever you do, be sure to take AMPK Activator.
+These are all available from the Life Extension Foundation, as are all of the supplements mentioned below.
 There are also several hormones which probably slow the aging process, namely melatonin, DHEA and Human Growth Hormone.
 If you can't get DHEA in your country (such as in Australia) then you may import a precursor Pregnenolone.
 Human Growth Hormone is expensive, but precursors such as Arginine and Ornithine are readily available.
 I also suggest carnosine and a low cost supplement of chromium in the form of chromium polynicotinate.
 In general, these should be combined with a good antioxidant mix including vitamin E and selenium, a B-complex with folic acid, a good mineral supplement with plenty of magnesium and at least 100mg/day of coenzyme Q10 mentioned below.

 Exercise and nutrition